philippart-s/ai-as-lib/README.md

 One file by language:
   - `python.code-snippets` for Python

-Each of this files is created using the tools [snippets](https://github.com/bots-garden/snippets).
+Each of these files is created using the tools [snippets](https://github.com/bots-garden/snippets).
 Here is an example of usage:
 ```bash
 snippets generate \